Classical India - A Journey from Mumbai to Agra

 Explore the fort and walk down to riverside and beautiful ghats to witness the timeless daily rituals of the local villagers.
 The town is revered by followers of Lord Shiva and there are numerous shrines and temples that line the river's bank.
 Maheshwar is also known for its Maheshwar saris and are a thriving local industry.
 (B/L/D)

 Today visit Mandu.
 Perched in a dominant position astride part of the Vindhya ranges, Mandu is an architectural masterpiece of understated Islamic style with many fine buildings spread over the site.
 With a history dating back to the early 6th century AD, Mandu's heyday was during the medieval period under the Pathan sultans whose rule ushered in a period of peace and prosperity.
 Rightly famed for its Islamic architecture, explore Mandu's many palaces, mosques and mausoleums.
 (B/L/D)

 Day 9 Maheshwar to Bhopal – 270kms

 After breakfast drive to Bhopal and stay for two nights at the historic Jehan Numa Palace Hotel.
+Alternatively upgrade to the Jehan Numa Retreat.
 Capital of Madhya Pradesh, Bhopal's mix of parks and palaces is in direct contrast to the frenetic old city's large mosques and bustling narrow alleyways.
 Prior to independence Bhopal was ruled by a succession of forward-thinking Muslim women and the city quickly modernised with the establishment of an early postal system and comprehensive rail network.
 (B)

 Day 10 Bhopal – visit Sanchi